Tokyo with Kids

 Useful apps:

-- Tabelog website – Japanese version of yelp (3.5+ stars is considered good)
+• Tabelog website – Japanese version of yelp (3.5+ stars is considered good.)
+I used the map, and stuck to spots that were orange (not yellow.)

-teamLab in Tokyo is an immersive digital art collective that blends technology, art, and interactivity to create mesmerizing, ever-evolving installations.
+TeamLab in Tokyo is an immersive digital art collective that blends technology, art, and interactivity to create mesmerizing, ever-evolving installations.
 Using projections, motion sensors, and light, the exhibits respond to visitors’ movements, making each experience unique.
 With themes of nature, connection, and endless exploration, teamLab’s has 2 exhibitions in Tokyo: Borderless and Planets.
-We’ve heard nothing but good things, and this is right up our artistic alleys, so we’re doing both.
+We’d heard nothing but good things, and this was right up our artistic alleys, so we did both.

 Borderless & Tsukiji